Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/fhir-resource-app-registration.md

     Mac/Linux
     ```bash
     pwsh ./scripts/Configure-FhirResourceAppRegistration.ps1
     ```
+1. This step should only be carried out if you choose AAD.
+For Smart on FHIR implementation with B2C, you can skip the below command.

+   Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.

+    Windows:
+    ```powershell
+    powershell ./scripts/Create-FhirUserDirectoryExtension.ps1
+    ```

+    Mac/Linux
+    ```bash
+    pwsh ./scripts/Create-FhirUserDirectoryExtension.ps1
+    ```
 1. Follow the **Configure fhirUser mapping to token** section in [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the access token.